hpgrahsl/kryptonite-for-kafka/docs/modules/connect-smt.md

 1. `cipher_mode: "ENCRYPT"` runs the SMT in encrypt mode
 2. `cipher_data_keys: "..."` specifies the keysets that are available to choose from directly in the configuration.
 Learn more about other [key management](../key-management.md) options and how to generate your own keysets with the provided [keytool](../keyset-tool.md).
-3. `cipher_data_key_identifier": "my-key"`: specifies the default keyset identifier to use for encryption operations when no field-level overrides are in place.
+3. `cipher_data_key_identifier": "my-key"`: specifies the default key identifier to use for encryption operations when no field-level overrides are in place.
 4. `field_config": "..."` defines which payload field(s) should get processed by the SMT.
 Each field could define overrides for any SMT defaults to influence the SMT's behaviour on field-level.
-For instance, you can choose a different keyset identifier and/or a different cipher algorithm for some of the fields.
+For instance, you can choose a different key identifier and/or a different cipher algorithm for some of the fields.
 5. `field_mode": "OBJECT"` instructs the SMT to process any field value with a complex data type (`ARRAY,MAP,STRUCT`) in its entirety.

+!!! tip
+    Per-field `keyId` values may also be dynamic: if a configured identifier starts with [`dynamic_key_id_prefix`](../configuration.md#dynamic_key_id_prefix) (default `__#`), the remaining suffix is resolved as a field path against the top-level record at runtime.

 The result of applying the SMT with these settings based on the input record value looks like this: